 * Earlier versions of the Soloist pot had a plastic folding spoon with a weight of 9 grams.

 Both pots have the same sturdy handles that lock over the lids when stowed.
-Newer versions of GSI cook pots have the same handle design, but the material is copper instead of stainless steel, and the orange insulation has been left off.
+Newer versions of GSI cook pots have the same handle design, but the orange insulation has been left off.

 Photo: Newer GSI pot handle without insulation.
 Handle does not get hot.